Luke Perry’s Former Co-Stars Send Love After Actor Has ‘Massive Stroke’

 “I just heard the frightening news about my dear old friend Luke Perry having a massive stroke.
 Luke honey I am praying so hard for you right now, I love you so much, and by God’s Grace you will get through this.
 Please pray for Luke,” the actress stated via her Twitter account on Thursday.

-Shannen Doherty and Kristy Swanson are seemingly the only two of Luke Perry’s co-stars to speak out on his stroke thus far.
-The rest of his Beverly Hills, 90210 co-stars have stayed silent up to this point, and his Riverdale castmates are also keeping quiet so far.
+Shannen Doherty and Kristy Swanson aren’t the only two of Luke Perry’s co-stars to speak out on his stroke.
+Perry’s Beverly Hills, 90210 co-star, Ian Ziering, also showed support for his friend, while the rest of the cast have seemingly stayed silent up to this point, and his Riverdale cast mates are also keeping quiet so far.

 Currently, Perry stars as Fred Andrews — father to Archie Andrews — on The CW hit teen drama, Riverdale.
 Molly Ringwald has made cameos as his wife.